MicrosoftDocs/appcenter-docs/docs/sdk/distribute/ios.md

 AppCenter.start(withAppSecret: "{Your App Secret}", services: [Distribute.self])
 ```

-Make sure you have replaced `{Your App Secret}` in the code sample above with your App Secret.
+Make sure you've replaced `{Your App Secret}` in the code sample above with your App Secret.
 Also check out the [Get started](~/sdk/getting-started/ios.md) section if you haven't configured the SDK in your application.

 #### 2.3 Modify the project's **Info.plist**